What is SEM?

 When setting up destination URL in Google Analytics, you have three different options in destination goal drop down menu:

-1. Equals to: Equals to means exact match.
+- Equals to means exact match.
 The goals will only fire when the URL exactly matches with the given URL, if there are any UTM parameters the goal will not fire.

-2. Begin with: With this setting if the beginning matches, the goal will fire.
+- With this setting if the beginning matches, the goal will fire.
 Regardless of what comes after the URL, Analytics will ignore it.

-3. Regular expression: They are quite flexible and let you define the URLs the way you want.
+- They are quite flexible and let you define the URLs the way you want.

 Let’s look at an example of a webinar post-click landing page URL.
 If you sign up for the Instapage webinar, it takes you a unique post-click landing page.
 The URL for the page is this unique page.